 Dental Implants in Aurora, CO

-Serving the Aurora, CO community
+Serving the Aurora, Centennial, and Parker communities

 According to data from the American College of Prosthodontists, nearly 180 million people in this country are missing at least one tooth.
 Worse yet, about 36 million Americans are missing all their teeth.

 If you are one of the many Americans who is dealing with the inconvenience and embarrassment of missing teeth, talk to Dr. John Chen of Uptown Comprehensive Dentistry and Prosthodontics about dental implants in Aurora, CO.

 Dental implants are not new and have been used successfully for decades.
 However, there’s a lot to know about implants, and we’re always more than happy to answer your questions.

 Learn more about why Dr. Chen recommends dental implants by calling us now at (303) 627-5755 to arrange a dental implants consultation.

 - Who are good candidates for dental implants?

 - Why are dental implants better than other tooth replacement options?